jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-environment.rst

    .. note::

-      If you have configured *prePuller.hook.enabled*, all the nodes in your cluster will pull the image before the the hub is upgraded to let users use the image.
+      If you have configured *prePuller.hook.enabled*, all the nodes in your cluster will pull the image before the hub is upgraded to let users use the image.
 The image pulling may take several minutes to complete, depending on the size of the image.